NinaLyons/pandoc-thesis-template/README.md

 A template for creating a degree project thesis in markdown + pandoc

-## Example of what you can generate EASILY
+## Example of what you can generate EASILY!!

 Here is the type of PDF thesis document you can easily generate using this repository template: